Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - Knowledge graphs: semantic search, ontology management, and enterprise metadata modeling.
 - Network and IT operations: modeling dependencies and topology in complex infrastructures.
 - Master Data Management (MDM): representing relationships between people, organizations, and assets.

+The service is offered per DB instance.
+Each instance consists of:

+- 4 vCPUs
+- 16 GB of RAM
+- 500 GB of Storage

 #### Features and Advantages